 The external program makes it possible for students to continue their educational goals while living at home.
 Also, it enables the students to continue their ministry, pastorate, or staff position without attending classes in Jacksonville.

 JBTS has external studies centers in North Miami Beach, FL, Ft.
 Myers, FL, and Pompano Beach, FL under the direction of Dr. Ray VanderWal.
-There is also a Tifton, GA location overseen by Dr. Kevin Harris.

 The Bible is the divinely inspired, infallible, inerrant, eternal word of God as given by the Holy Spirit.
 Both the Old and the New Testament scriptures are verbally inspired by God and preserved through His providence.

 There is one true and living God existing in three Persons…Father, Son, and Holy Spirit…each a distinct Person worthy of obedience and worship.